fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/menus/add-menu-to-page.md

 This plugin also comes with widgets for displaying any Menu or Menu Item in a sidebar.

 You'll find these under the **Appearance > Widgets** page in your WordPress admin area.
 Simply add them to any widget area and select the Menu or Menu Item you wish to display.

----

-You should now know everything you need to get started with this plugin.
-If you want to keep learning, take a look at the [advanced topics](../advanced) or learn about the exciting features of the [premium version](../pro).